-Immediately prior to his current role, Mr. Suomi served as the national Manager of the FAA's Airport Improvement Program, a $3.6 billion (annual) infrastructure grant program to aid airport owners finance critical aviation infrastructure.
+Immediately prior to his current role, Mr. Suomi served as the national Manager of the FAA's Airport Improvement Program, a $3.5 billion annual infrastructure grant program to aid airport owners finance critical aviation infrastructure.
 The program is funded through the Aviation Trust Fund.
 David oversaw project identification, prioritization, eligibility and ultimate grant obligation for approximately 2,500 grants annually.

-Prior to his FAA roles, Mr. Suomi served in a variety of senior executive roles associated with private and public-sector aviation management positions, and has represented interests before Federal, State and Local governments.
-He was vice president of BAA USA, Inc., the US subsidiary of BAA plc, the United Kingdom private sector airport company that owns and operates London Heathrow, as well as other major aviation facilities around the world.
+Prior to his FAA roles, Mr. Suomi served in a variety of senior executive roles associated with private and public-sector aviation management positions, and has represented interests before Federal, State and local governments.
+He was vice president of BAA USA, Inc., the US subsidiary of BAA plc, the United Kingdom private sector airport company that owned and operated London Heathrow, as well as other major aviation facilities around the world.

 Mr. Suomi is an accredited aviation professional with a record of accomplishment of increasingly responsible experience in chief executive officer and chief operating officer roles at U.S. airports, ranging from small reliever fields to large hubs, including Chicago's O'Hare and Midway Airports.
 His primary responsibilities included liaison with governmental (executive and Congressional) officials, Airport Improvement Program oversight, facility safety, emergency preparedness and response, security and operations, community relations, and stakeholder relations and facility development.